Imran4424/System-Programming-with-C/Pthread/MultiThreading.md

 - **Priorities:** Uses the same fixed numerical priority range (e.g., 1 to 99) as `SCHED_FIFO`.
 - **Permissions:** Also typically requires root privileges, similar to `SCHED_FIFO`.

+#### Other (Non-Standard) Policies

+Some operating systems implement non-POSIX standard policies, such as `SCHED_BATCH` (for CPU-intensive, non-interactive batch jobs) or `SCHED_IDLE` (for extremely low-priority background tasks).
+These are platform-specific extensions.

 Modified code with scheduling thread priority

 ```cpp